veffo/veffo/README.md

 - Requires React 16+
 - Uses [Rematrix](https://github.com/jlmakes/rematrix) for matrix calculations and a simplified fork of [Rebound](https://github.com/facebook/rebound-js) for spring animations

-## Troubleshooting

-### Problem #1: Nothing is happening

-- Make sure you're updating the `flipKey` attribute in the `Flipper` component whenever an animation should happen.
-- If one of your `Flipped` components is wrapping another React component rather than a DOM element, [use a render prop to get the Flipped props](#wrapping-a-react-component) and pass down to the necessary DOM element.
-- Is the element that's receiving props from `Flipped` visible in the DOM? `react-flip-toolkit` attempts to optimize performance by not animating elements that are off-screen or elements that have no width or height.
-- `display:inline` elements cannot be animated.
-If you want an `inline` element to animate, set `display:inline-block`.
-- Do you have the [prefers-reduced-motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) setting turned on?
-As of v7.1.0 that setting will disable all animations.

-### Problem #2: Things look weird / animations aren't behaving

-- **Check to make sure all `flipId`s are unique.** At any point, there can only be one element with a specified `flipId` on the page.
-If there are multiple `Flipped` elements on the page with the same id, the animation will break.
-- **Make sure you are animating the element you want to animate and not, for instance, a wrapper div**.
-If you are animating an inline element like some text, but have wrapped it in a `div`, you're actually animating the div, which might have a much wider width that you'd expect at certain points, which will throw off the animation.
-Check to see if you need to add an `inline-block` style to the animated element.
-- Make sure you don't have any **competing CSS transitions** on the element in question.
-- **If you are animating an image**, try giving the image hard-coded dimensions and seeing if that fixes the problem.
-(If you are relying on the innate dimensions of the image, it might not have been fully rendered by the browser in time for the new image dimensions to be measured.)

-### Problem #3: It's still not working

-- Try out the `debug` prop.
-If you still can't figure out what's going wrong, you can add the [the `debug` prop](#props) directly on your `Flipper` component to pause transitions at the beginning.
-- If you think something might actually be broken, or are completely stuck, feel free to make an issue.

 ## Performance